Roaring Twenties: United States

 The most popular American athlete of the 1920s was baseball player Babe Ruth.
-His characteristic home-run hitting heralded a new epoch in the history of the sport (the "Live-ball era"), and his high style of living fascinated the nation and made him one of the highest-profile figures of the decade.
+His characteristic home-run hitting heralded a new epoch in the history of the sport (the "live-ball era"), and his high style of living fascinated the nation and made him one of the highest-profile figures of the decade.
 Fans were enthralled in 1927 when Ruth hit 60 home runs, setting a new single-season home run record that was not broken until 1961.
-Together with another up-and-coming star named Lou Gehrig, Ruth laid the foundation of future New York Yankees dynasties.
+Together with Lou Gehrig, another star athlete, Ruth laid the foundation of future New York Yankees dynasties.

 A former bar room brawler named Jack Dempsey, also known as The Manassa Mauler, won the world heavyweight boxing title and became the most celebrated pugilist of his time.
 Enrique Chaffardet the Venezuelan Featherweight World Champion was the most sought-after boxer in 1920s Brooklyn, New York City.
 College football captivated fans, with notables such as Red Grange, running back of the University of Illinois, and Knute Rockne who coached Notre Dame's football program to great success on the field and nationwide notoriety.
 Grange also played a role in the development of professional football in the mid-1920s by signing on with the NFL's Chicago Bears.
 Bill Tilden thoroughly dominated his competition in tennis, cementing his reputation as one of the greatest tennis players of all time.
-And Bobby Jones popularized golf with his spectacular successes on the links.
+Bobby Jones also popularized golf with his spectacular successes on the links.
 Ruth, Dempsey, Grange, Tilden, and Jones are collectively referred to as the "Big Five" sporting icons of the Roaring Twenties.

 Organized crime

 During the 19th century, vices such as gambling, alcohol, and narcotics had been popular throughout the United States in spite of not always being technically legal.
 Enforcement against these vices had always been spotty.
 Indeed, most major cities established red-light districts to regulate gambling and prostitution despite the fact that these vices were typically illegal.
-However, with the rise of the Progressive movement in the early 20th century, laws gradually became tighter with most gambling, alcohol, and narcotics outlawed by the 1920s.
+However, with the rise of the progressive movement in the early 20th century, laws gradually became tighter with most gambling, alcohol, and narcotics outlawed by the 1920s.
 Because of widespread public opposition to these prohibitions, especially alcohol, a great economic opportunity was created for criminal enterprises.
 Organized crime blossomed during this era, particularly the American Mafia.
 After the 18th Amendment went into effect, bootlegging became widespread.
 So lucrative were these vices that some entire cities in the U.S. became illegal gaming centers with vice actually supported by the local governments.
 Notable examples include Miami, Florida, and Galveston, Texas.
 Many of these criminal enterprises would long outlast the Roaring Twenties and ultimately were instrumental in establishing Las Vegas as a gambling center.